 Here are some other reasons to limit kids' caffeine consumption:

 - Kids often drink caffeine contained in regular soft drinks.
-Kids who consume one or more 12-ounce (355-milliliter) sweetened soft drink per day are 60% more likely to be obese.
+Kids who drink one or more sweetened soft drink per day are 60% more likely to be obese.

-- Caffeinated beverages often contain empty calories (calories that don't provide any nutrients), and kids who fill up on them don't get the vitamins and minerals they need from healthy sources, putting them at risk for nutritional deficiencies.
-In particular, kids who drink too much soda (usually starting between the third and eighth grades) may miss getting the calcium they need from milk to build strong bones and teeth.
+- Caffeinated drinks often contain empty calories, and kids who fill up on them don't get the vitamins and minerals they need from healthy sources.
+Too much soda can mean missing the calcium kids need from milk to build strong bones and teeth.

-- Drinking too many sweetened caffeinated drinks could lead to dental cavities (or caries) from the high sugar content and the erosion of tooth enamel from acidity.
-How can sodas cause that much damage to kids' teeth?
-Consider this: One 12-ounce (355-milliliter) nondiet, carbonated soft drink contains the equivalent of 10 teaspoons of sugar (49 milliliters), as well as 150 calories.
+- Too many sweetened caffeinated drinks could lead to dental cavities from the high sugar content and the erosion of tooth enamel from acidity.

-- Caffeine is a diuretic that causes the body to eliminate water (through urinating), which may contribute to dehydration.
-Whether the amount of caffeine in beverages is enough to actually cause dehydration is not clear, however.
-It may depend on whether the person drinking the beverage is used to caffeine and how much caffeine was consumed that day.
-To be on the safe side, it's wise to avoid excessive caffeine consumption in hot weather, when kids need to replace water lost through sweating.
+- Caffeine is a diuretic that causes the body to eliminate water (through peeing), which may contribute to dehydration.
+It's wise to avoid excessive caffeine in hot weather, when kids need to replace fluids lost through sweating.

-- Abruptly stopping caffeine may cause withdrawal symptoms (headaches, muscle aches, temporary depression, and irritability), especially for those who are used to consuming a lot of it.
+- Abruptly stopping caffeine may cause withdrawal symptoms (like headaches, muscle aches, and irritability), especially for those who consume a lot of it.

 - Caffeine can make heart problems or nervous disorders worse, and some kids might not know that they're at risk.

-Although kids get most of their caffeine from sodas, it's also found in coffee, tea, chocolate, coffee ice cream or frozen yogurt, as well as pain relievers and other over-the-counter medicines.
-Some parents may give their kids iced tea in place of soda, thinking that it's a better alternative.
-But iced tea can contain as much sugar and caffeine as soda.
+Caffeine is naturally produced in the leaves and seeds of many plants.
+It's also made artificially and added to certain foods.
+Kids get most of their caffeine from sodas, but it's also found in coffee, tea, chocolate, coffee ice cream or frozen yogurt, as well as pain relievers and other over-the-counter medicines.
+Even iced tea can contain as much sugar and caffeine as soda.